Adapting Knowledge for Few-shot Table-to-Text Generation

 \section{Acknowledgments}

 We thank the anonymous reviewers for their thoughtful comments.
-We thank Zhiyu Chen and Junxian He for valuable advice.
+We thank Zhouhan Lin, Zhiyu Chen, and Junxian He for their valuable advice.
 Guanjie Zheng is the corresponding author of this paper.
-We acknowledge the financial support of the Ministry of science and technology of the People's Republic China grant \#2022YFB3904200 and National Science Foundation of China grant \#42050105, \#61960206002, \#62020106005, \#62032020, \#62061146002, \#62272301.
+We acknowledge the financial support of the Ministry of Science and technology of the People's Republic China grant \#2022YFB3904200 and National Science Foundation of China grant \#42050105, \#61960206002, \#62020106005, \#62032020, \#62061146002, \#62272301.
 This work is supported by the Deep-time Digital Earth (DDE) Big Science Program.

 {\appendices